o3de/o3de.org/content/docs/welcomeguide/tutor-final-package-distribute.md

 ---
-description: ' Learn the process for building and packaging a release of your Lumberyard project. '
+description: ' Learn the process for building and packaging a release of your O3DE project. '
 title: 'Final step: Package and release a build'
 ---
 # Final step: Package and release a build<a name="tutor-final-package-distribute"></a>

 In this tutorial, you will learn the final steps to take now that you've got a finished game and are ready to release it\!
-You will create a release build, process and package your final assets, and create an indepdendent distribution outside of the **Lumberyard Editor** for everyone to play and enjoy\.
+You will create a release build, process and package your final assets, and create an indepdendent distribution outside of the **O3DE Editor** for everyone to play and enjoy\.

-Most of what you'll be doing in this tutorial takes place outside of the Lumberyard Editor, using command line tools\.
+Most of what you'll be doing in this tutorial takes place outside of the O3DE Editor, using command line tools\.
 The commands used here assume that you're using Visual Studio 2019\.
 If you use Visual Studio 2017 instead, make the following changes in each command\-line snippet\.
 + Change `vc142` to `vc141`\.
 + Change `vs2019` to `vs2017`\.

-For those parts that do take place in the editor, this tutorial is written for the default **Lumberyard Editor** layout, so make sure this is the layout you're using\.
+For those parts that do take place in the editor, this tutorial is written for the default **O3DE Editor** layout, so make sure this is the layout you're using\.
 To set this layout, access the menu bar and select **View**, **Layouts**, and choose **Default Layout**\.

-![\[Lumberyard select default layout\]](/images/welcomeguide/ui-default-layout-1.25.png)
+![\[O3DE select default layout\]](/images/welcomeguide/ui-default-layout-1.25.png)

 All set up?
 Let's get started\!

 ## Create a release build<a name="_create_a_release_build"></a>

-1. Open up a Windows Command Prompt and navigate to the directory of your Lumberyard install\.
-By default this is `C:\Amazon\Lumberyard\<version>`
+1. Open up a Windows Command Prompt and navigate to the directory of your O3DE install\.
+By default this is `C:\Amazon\O3DE\<version>`

 1. Navigate to the `dev` directory\.